Sathish-30/GoLang/README.md

 - The variable of if statement can be accessed within the else block also , but can't be accessed from the outside scope

+- `nil` in Go means a zero value for pointers, interfaces, maps, slices, and channels.
+It means the value is uninitialized

+- In Javascript for the un-initialized variable will be undefined.
+In the same way Golang has nil as default value for all the un-initalized data types.

 #### Functions

 > `func add(x int, y int) int { return x + y }`